 A source also close with Greene stated that her “whole vision is to be vice president.”
 That adviser also believes that Trump should consider Greene on his “short list.”

-A spokesperson for the Congresswoman said that Greene is “laser-focused on serving the people of Northwest Georgia on her new committees in the GOP majority,” and “Her work on Oversight, Homeland Security, and the COVID Select committee is her priority and people shouldn’t get wrapped up into rumors.”
+A spokesperson for the Congresswoman said at the time that Greene is “laser-focused on serving the people of Northwest Georgia on her new committees in the GOP majority,” and “Her work on Oversight, Homeland Security, and the COVID Select committee is her priority and people shouldn’t get wrapped up into rumors.”

 Marjorie Taylor Greene and Trump?